The Best Jogging Strollers of 2020

 Baby Trend Expedition

 The Baby Trend Expedition is a good everyday full-size stroller for parents who may want to jog occasionally.
 This stroller is easy to maneuver with pneumatic tires and a locking swivel front wheel.
-It is fairly lightweight and compact when folded, and it is easy to fold making it a good choice for everyday strolling and moving off the beaten path.
+It is relatively lightweight and compact when folded, and it is easy to fold, making it a good choice for every day strolling and moving off the beaten path.

-Unfortunately, it isn't the best for running and it lacks the tracking and suspension required for a genuinely good running stroller.
+Unfortunately, it isn't the best for running, and it lacks the tracking and suspension required to make a genuinely good running stroller.
 However, it is designed with jogging in mind and will manage the occasional jog, even if serious runners will find it lacking.
-The Expedition is a nice budget-friendly stroller that gives the look-and-feel of a jogging stroller with features that make it suitable for everyday use, without spending more money if running isn't really your thing.
+The Expedition is an excellent budget-friendly stroller with the look-and-feel of a jogger.
+It has features that make it suitable for everyday use, without spending more money if running isn't really your thing.

 Read review: Baby Trend Expedition

 Best Multi-Sport Versatility

 The Thule Chariot Cross 2 with Jog Kit is the Swiss Army Knife of strollers and won a Top Pick award for Outdoor Versatility.
 This trailer style stroller earned higher scores than the option it replaced, and we love the improved features and functionality.
 This two-seater bike trailer is suitable for strolling, jogging, cross-country skiing, and biking with the right accessories (sold separately).
 If you love the outdoors and staying active, then this is the stroller for your family.

 This stroller is probably not the best solution for every family; with a hefty price tag, you should be confident that outdoor adventures are in your future.
 It is also heavier and more substantial than a traditional jogging stroller, so you should check your car to ensure it will fit.
 But, if your budget allows and you love being outdoors, we think you will enjoy sharing it with your baby in this all-purpose strolling dynamo.